TL;DR Answer Box

 Real-Life Examples

 - One-time RV purchase?
-Guardrails account for that and smooth future spending
+Guardrails account for it and smooth future spending.

 - Strong market year?
-You get a pay raise
+You effectively get a “pay raise.”

 - Down year?
-You tighten temporarily, but with confidence, not fear
+You tighten temporarily, with confidence, not fear.

 - Emergencies or gifts?
-The system shows you the ripple effect and lets you decide
+The system shows ripple effects so you can decide intentionally.

 Final Thoughts: Flexibility Is the Future